edith-labs/edith-labs.github.io/content/blog/edith-isa-sandbox/index.md

 The ISA Sandbox is still in it's infancy and we'll continue to iterate and build out features as we go along.

 Some upcoming features:
-* More advanced settings (subsidized vs. unsubsidized loans, ISA payment cap)
+* More advanced settings (ISA payment cap, ISA payment floor)
 * Visualizations/charts
 * Ability to save scenarios and import to Edith platform
 * Export sandbox as a PDF report